Kotlin/kotlinx.coroutines/reactive/coroutines-guide-reactive.md

 but processing streams of elements is extremely simple and back-pressure is supported automatically without you having to explicitly think about it.

-This section shows coroutine-based implementation of several reactive stream operators.
+This section shows a coroutine-based implementation of several reactive stream operators.

 ### Range

-Let's roll out own implementation of [range](https://reactivex.io/RxJava/2.x/javadoc/io/reactivex/Flowable.html#range(int,%20int)) operator for reactive streams `Publisher` interface.
+Let's roll out own implementation of [range](https://reactivex.io/RxJava/2.x/javadoc/io/reactivex/Flowable.html#range(int,%20int)) operator for the reactive streams' `Publisher` interface.
 The asynchronous clean-slate implementation of this operator for reactive streams is explained in
 [this blog post](https://akarnokd.blogspot.ru/2017/03/java-9-flow-api-asynchronous-integer.html).
 It takes a lot of code.